AlexGibsonPlymouth/GP_LSOA_Attribution/README.md

 About the files that it needs - get from github if lost

 ##### NHS Digital GP-LSOA Population Lookup data
-About the GP-Population data - where from, metadata, quality?
+About the GP-Population data - where from, m/f/a, quality?

 ##### PHE (QOF) Data
-About the PHE (QOF) data - where to get list
+About the PHE (QOF) data - where to get list of ID's, how to find what is available at GP level

 ##### Observations and warnings
-2017 & 2018 and what they tell us about population lookup quality data
+2017 & 2018 and what they tell us about population lookup quality data what might need to do to use other PHE data principle of allocating non-contiguous data might be useful for other applications - but must be able to assume that no selection bias

 ##### Troubleshooting
-When come back to this remember vulnerability to url changes Can add additional years of PHE / NHS Digital data into hard script Zero data doesn't make the script fall down
+When come back to this remember vulnerability to url changes Can add additional years of PHE / NHS Digital data, but only into  into hard script Zero PHE data doesn't make the script fall down - but easy to see in output Zero LSOA data can also happen - does in 2017 & 18 Script is heavily commented - should be possible to adapt